 If you have 10mm, 13mm, 17mm, and 19mm wrenches, you can take pretty much the entire car apart and do whatever you need to do.

 As far as parts, they are a lot more available than you think.
-There are no problems getting ahold of wear items such as brake pads – those are available, at very reasonable prices, at your local auto parts store.
+There are no problems getting wear items such as brake pads – those are available, at very reasonable prices, at your local auto parts store.
 More specialized things, such as a complete engine wiring harness, may be impossible to find in new condition.
 In those cases you just need to find a friend with a parts car.

 Parts cars are very easy to find, because these cars were undervalued for a long time.
-You can find ridiculously cheap 944s on craigslist or even in junkyards all day, and thanks to the longevity of the family, many parts from one car will work on many other cars.
+You can find ridiculously cheap 944s on Craigslist or even in junkyards all day, and thanks to the longevity of the family, many parts from one car will work on many other cars.

 “Find a parts car” sometimes means a months-long search in classic car circles, but in the 944 family, don’t worry.
 There’s three on your local craigslist right now.